robintw/PandasToPowerpoint/README.md

  in the second column, and formats the third column as a float with 2 decimal places.
  - rounding: A n_columns element long list containing a number for each integer column that requires rounding that is then multiplied by -1 and passed to `round()`.
 The practical upshot of this is that you can give something like `['', 3, '']`, which does nothing for the 1st and 3rd columns (as they aren't integer values), but for the 2nd column, rounds away the 3 right-hand digits (eg. taking 25437 to 25000).
+ - name: A name to be given to the table in the Powerpoint file.
+This is not displayed, but can help extract the table later to make further changes.

+ Returns:
+ The python-pptx table object that was created (which can then be used to do further manipulation if desired)

 ### df_to_powerpoint
 Converts a Pandas DataFrame to a table in a new, blank PowerPoint presentation.